Priority Data Exchanges

 The following data exchanges are used by Network Partners to share natural resource-related data.

 Developed by the Delaware Department of Natural Resources and Environmental Control, the Washington Department of Ecology, and NatureServe, the Biodiversity Data Exchange was the first natural resources flow added to the Exchange Network.
 It includes data such as taxonomic descriptions for species and geo-referenced locations for species occurrences.
-Access to these data will benefit Partners that play a role in conservation planning, environmental regulation, and … View Data Exchange »
+Access to these data will benefit Partners that play a role in conservation … View Data Exchange »